Skip to Content

 If you find yourself in Carlton, you should definitely visit the Jay Cooke State Park.
 Here, you can gaze upon the Precambrian Thomson Formation, which formed around two billion years ago.

-Another popular place is the Moose Lake State Park, where you can find agates around 1.1 billion years old, being among the oldest specimens in the world.
+Another popular place is the Moose Lake State Park, where you can find agates around 1.1 billion years old, among the world’s oldest specimens.

-Cloquet city in Carlton County hosts an amazing place for enthusiasts, namely the Get Picking area.
-Here you can find Lake Superior Agates, quartz, jasper, fossils, and even a variety of other cool rocks.
+Cloquet City in Carlton County hosts an amazing place for enthusiasts: the Get Picking area.
+You can find Lake Superior Agates, quartz, jasper, fossils, and even other cool rocks here.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):

-Minnesota may not have great diversity when it comes to gemstones; however, you can find both agates and amethyst in this state.
+Minnesota may not have great diversity regarding gemstones; however, you can find agates and amethyst in this state.
 Agates are particularly unique since the ones that have formed here are the oldest in the world.

 They formed billions of years ago from volcanic eruptions and ended up in river basins, gravel pits, and gravel dumps.
 They also come in different types.